The Buckingham Murders: Plot

-Jasmeet "Jass" Bhamra, a British-Indian detective, is grieving the death of her child, who was killed by a drug-addicted shooter.
-She takes a transfer to Buckinghamshire, where she is assigned the case of a missing Indian child, Ishpreet, by Miller.
-With her superior, DI Hardik "Hardy" Patel, she interviews Ishpreet's parents, Daljeet and Preeti Kohli, and she learns the boy was adopted.
+Jasmeet "Jass" Bhamra, a British-Indian detective, is grieving the death of her son, who was killed by a drug-addicted shooter.
+She takes a transfer to High Wycombe in Buckinghamshire, where she is assigned the case of a missing Indian boy, Ishpreet, by Superintendent Miller.
+With her superior, DI Hardik "Hardy" Patel, she interviews Ishpreet's parents, Daljeet and Preeti Kohli, whose marriage is suffering, and learns the boy was adopted.
 Jass also discovers that Patel has history with the family, particularly with their relative, who is a former drug dealer.

 Via CCTV footage, the police locate Ishpreet's last-known location at a park, where they begin an overnight search.
 At dawn, Patel tells his tired team to go home and ventures into the park with his subordinate, Simon.
 They discover Ishpreet's dead body in an abandoned car.
 The police trace the car to a Muslim man, whose nephew, Saquib, is seen borrowing the car on the day of the murder.
 He is revealed to be a drug-addict, and also has history with Patel.
 On further investigation, they find that Saquib was with the local Imam's son, Naved, on that day.
 During his interview, Naved reveals that Saquib killed Ishpreet (who was delivering cocaine to them) in a fit of rage.
 Saquib is arrested, but Jass is unconvinced.
 She tries to reason with Patel and Miller, but when Patel taunts her for losing her son, she punches him.
 Miller puts her off the case.